Home > planning > cakes > making your own wedding cake

 A good way to check if it is cooked properly is to put a knife or skewer into the middle.
 If it comes out clean, that means the mixture is cooked through.

-Icing and Decorating:
+Icing and Decorating

 Don’t rush to ice your cake as soon as it is removed from the oven.
 Icing should only be used on cooled cakes.